DoubleNemesis/DoubleNemesis/README.md

 ⚡ Work:
 ---
-I am accepting freelance projects at the moment as well as applying for permanent positions.
+I am not currently open to new work opportunities.

 <!--
 **DoubleNemesis/DoubleNemesis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.